Long-term Waste Management Strategy

 The main goals are to divert more waste from the landfill, reduce pollution and greenhouse gas emissions, and promote a circular economy to foster a culture of sustainability.
 The strategy will explore a wide range of options to ensure sustainable, affordable and reliable waste services that address residential, commercial, industrial, and hazardous waste.

-We anticipate the strategy will be completed by spring 2026.
+We anticipate the strategy will be completed by winter 2026.

 Schedule